Thermodynamic properties and Hilbert space of the human brain: Results and Discussion

-Aparently, though the entropy or the free energy has changes after the subject has been injected the ketamine, we can not say that these changes are caused by the ketamine, since similar changes also happened to the controlled group.
-Therefore, the work done of brain is further investigated.
+Apparently, although the entropy or the free energy changed after the subject was injected with ketamine, we cannot say that these changes were caused by ketamine since similar changes also occurred in the control group.
+Therefore, the work done by the brain is further investigated.